-We’ll begin at the Walla Walla Community College Enology & Viticulture Center, with a focus on Mill Creek vineyards that are grown in deep loess soils with annual precipitation that minimizes the need for irrigation.
+We’ll begin at the Walla Walla Community College Viticulture and Enology Center, with a focus on Mill Creek vineyards that are grown in deep loess soils with annual precipitation that minimizes the need for irrigation.
 We will also hear about the College’s Viticulture Program.

-Next, we’ll head to Pepper Bridge Winery and Amavi Cellars, where we will learn about the mix of soil types in this Stateline area, and how the acreage supports both vineyards and orchards.
+The tour will end at Amavi Cellars, where we will learn about the mix of soil types in this Stateline area, and how the acreage supports both vineyards and orchards.
+We’ll learn about how climate affects this growing area, including potential winter damage.

-This event is made possible by the generous support of Inland Family Dentistry.
+This event is made possible by the generous support of the Inland Family Dentistry.